myllenacruz/books-api/README.md

 <h1 align="center">Books API</h1>

-This system is part of a technical challenge, which consists of building a simple book API service.
+This system is part of a technical challenge, which consists of building a book API service with Unit Test.

 ### Main technologies and frameworks used